rdeneau/formation-fsharp/en/fsharp-training-07-async.md

 ## Table of contents

-- *Workflow* asynchrone
+- Asynchronous Workflow
-- Interop avec la TPL .NET
+- Interop with .NET TPL

 ---